10 Ways You Could be Killing Your Garden

 Under- and over-watering

 As a rule of thumb, feeling the top 1-2 inches of soil for moisture is a good way to check if your plants or garden beds need watering or not.
 Often a liberal watering two or three times per week in summer, and much less in the cooler months, will be all your plants need, though this can vary between species.
-Watering deeply, direct to the roots of the plant, is best as this avoids wetting the foliage, reducing the chance of rot, and ensures moisture goes directly to where it’s needed.
+Watering deeply, direct to the roots, is best as this avoids wetting the foliage, reducing the chance of rot, and ensures moisture goes directly where it’s needed.
 Hoselink’s Root Waterer & Soil Breaker is the ideal tool for deep root watering.
-It’s also worth getting to know your plants before sowing so you can plant species with similar needs together to help make watering easier.
+It’s also worth getting to know your plants' needs before sowing so you can choose species with similar requirements to help make watering easier.

 Planting in the wrong location